 After dumping our bags we headed out into the city as night was falling.
 Most of the restaurants we passed were as expensive as we expected, and mostly closed.
 The exceptions were the fast food places which weren’t quite as bad.
 After we’d explored a little, we went to Burger King and got a chicken burger meal for almost 17 Swiss francs (around £12) which would have been a little under £7 back home.
 The value of the British Pound plummeting after the Brexit referendum was really having an impact on travel.

-This was enough for our first day, so head back to the hotel to relax - we’d have plenty of walking to do in the morning.
+This was enough for our first day, so headed back to the hotel to relax - we’d have plenty of walking to do in the morning.